archietownsend/suckless/README.md

-# Archie's suckless software.
+# Archie's suckless software
 My fork of dwm, dmenu, st and dwmblocks.
 ![Screenshot](screenshot.png "Screenshot")

-# Info
+# info
 colourschemes generated from Pywal apply to all.

 # dwm patches used